texttheater/bach/doc/book/src/simple-types.md

 # Simple Types

 The simple types in Bach are `Null`, `Bool`, `Num`, and `Str`.
-The `type` function can be used to get a string representation of the type of a given expression, as the following examples demonstrate:
+The following table shows some examples of programs that evaluate to a value of each type.

 {{#include ../bachdoc/examples/simple-types.md}}